kpmeen/symbiotic/README.md

 ```

 ##### Testdata
-To load some test data into the database, you can run the following command from `activator`:
+To load some test data into the database, you can run the following command from `sbt`:

 ```scala
 test:runMain util.testdata.TestDataLoader